Markf1994/segretaria-digitale-backend/README.md

 The API will be available at `http://localhost:8000/` by default.

+Incoming JSON payloads are parsed with a custom loader that converts any `NaN` values to `null` before Pydantic validation.

 ## Authentication

 Obtain a JWT access token using `POST /login`.
 The endpoint only accepts a